-3 GENERAL INSTRUCTIONS FOR APPLICANTS
+2 GENERAL INSTRUCTIONS FOR APPLICANTS

-3.1 ELIGIBILITY CRITERIA
+2.1 ELIGIBILITY CRITERIA

-Principal investigators must have completed their graduate studies at an internationally accredited university.
+Principal investigators must have completed their graduate studies at an accredited university.
+This stipulation does not apply to Doctoral student grants.

-Applicants for postdoctoral fellowships must have been awarded a doctoral degree within the past seven years before the grant application deadline.
-A copy of the doctoral degree certificate shall accompany the proposal.
-Special circumstances, such as parental leave or illnesses that prevented research activities after the degree was received specified in the applicant CV, may be considered as grounds for exceptions to this rule.
+Applicants for Postdoctoral fellowships must have been awarded a doctoral degree within the past seven years before the grant application deadline.
+A copy of the doctoral degree certificate shall accompany the proposal, or alternatively be submitted by December 1, 2016.
+Special circumstances, such as parental leave or illnesses that prevented research activities after the degree was received, and are specified in the applicant's CV, may be considered as grounds for exceptions to this rule.

-Applicants for a doctoral student grant must have been accepted into the doctoral programme at the time of submission deadline.
+Applicants for a Doctoral student grant must have been accepted into the doctoral programme specified in the application at the time of submission deadline.
+A formal letter from the Student Registration Office (or comparable office) confirming acceptance to the program must accompany the application.
 International research collaboration and industrial partners are welcomed in applications.
 Grants can, however, only be administered by Icelandic universities, research institutes, and companies.